Mike Freer: Other events

 In October 2011, Freer was the target of "a disturbance" at a constituency surgery in a mosque in his constituency of Finchley by members of Muslims Against Crusades.

 In October 2019, Freer hosted a crocus planting ceremony in memory of the 1.5 million children who were murdered in the Holocaust, which was attended by around 100 members of the local community.
 Chair of the local constituency Labour Party Matt Staples subsequently claimed that Freer had "politicised" the event by not inviting "representatives from across the political spectrum".

 In April 2022, after the conviction of Ali Harbi Ali for the murder of David Amess, Freer revealed that he had been told by anti-terrorism police that Ali had visited his constituency office on 17 September 2021.
 Freer would normally have been at the office, but was not there as he was attending other meetings.
 Freer upgraded his security arrangements following the incident.

 In December 2023, Freer's constituency office was the target of a suspected arson attack.
 In January 2024, he announced that he would not seek re-election at the 2024 general election citing concerns over his personal safety from Muslims Against Crusades, Ali Harbi Ali and the arson attack on his constituency office.
+A homeless man, Paul Harwood, later admitted to arson at a shed at the property and a bin of a nearby restaurant; his barrister asserted that the offences were "not in any way politically motivated or targeted".
+Detectives said that it was not being treated as a hate crime.